RohitBandaru/rohitbandaru.github.io/_posts/2025-03-02-World-Models.md

 Since it is trained on videos, Genie uses the Spatial-Temporal Transformer (ST-Transformer) architecture to implement most model components.
 The ST-Transformer block has three components, temporal attention, spatial attention, and a single feed forward block.
 The spatial attention is self attention among patches of a single frame.
 The temporal attention is for a single patch on $$T$$ time steps.
 This uses causal attention.
 This architecture scales linearly rather than quadratically with the number of frames, which makes it efficient at processing video.

-{% include figure.liquid loading="eager" path="assets/img/blog/world_models/st_transformer.png" caption="ST-Transformer architecture" alt="ST-Transformer architecture" source="https://arxiv.org/abs/2402.15391" width=500%}
+{% include figure.liquid loading="lazy" path="assets/img/blog/world_models/st_transformer.png" caption="ST-Transformer architecture" alt="ST-Transformer architecture" source="https://arxiv.org/abs/2402.15391" width=500%}

 ### Latent Action Model (LAM)